nadeulab/IgCaller/README.md

   * Added the reconstruction of partial (J-D or D-V only) rearrangements.
   * Added compatibility with data generated using amplicon-based NGS approaches (i.e., primer-based PCR amplification of IG/TCR rearrangements).
 See arguments -seq, -pr, -prf, and -prs for further details.
   * Added a module to calculate tumor purity based on the IG/TCR gene rearrangements (see arguments -ep, -epc, -scp, -ppc, and -pm, as well as the new output files *output_purity*).
   * Added chronic lymphocytic leukemia (CLL)-specific annotations: annotation of CLL stereotyped subsets (see -subsets) and IGLV3-21 R110 mutation (see -R110).
+If annotated, a tag is added next to the V(D)J genes annotation both for subsets (i.e. [CLL#2]) and R110 (i.e. [R110]).
+  * Added acquired N-glycosylation sites (AGS) annotation: annotation of AGS (see -ags).
+AGS are defined as N-X-T/S, where X is any amino acid except proline.
+If annotated, the motif(s) found and its location is reported as a tag next to the V(D)J genes annotation (i.e. [CDR-AGS (NTT:CDR3)]).
+A rearrangement is defined as CDR-located AGS (CDR-AGS) if any of the AGS found are located in any of the CDR regions.
+AGS that cross FR and CDR borders are classified as CDR.
+Contraily, the rearrangement is labeled as FR-located AGS (FR-AGS) if none of the AGS are located in a CDR region.
+The rearrangement is labeled as 'No-AGS' if no AGS are found.
   * Significant improvements on sensitivity and specificity for both IG/TCR gene rearrangements and oncogenic alterations (see -hs, -sf, and -mnns).
   * Improved phasing of reads along the V gene (see -prbm).
   * Added some optional arguments to provide more flexibility (see -rop, -kisor, -cs, -css, -ror, and -roor)